25 VS Code Extensions Worth Installing in 2026

 15. Todo Tree

-Publisher: Gruntfutz Why it matters: Scans your entire codebase for TODO, FIXME, HACK, and other comment tags and displays them in a tree view in the sidebar.
-Finally, all those "TODO: fix this later" comments you scattered across the project become visible in one place.
-The guilt alone is motivating.
+Publisher: Gruntfutz Why it matters: Scans your entire codebase for TODO, FIXME, HACK, and other comment tags, then displays them in a tree view in the sidebar.
+Finally, all those "TODO: fix this later" comments scattered across your project become visible in one place.
+Some of mine were two years old.
+The guilt alone was motivating.

 16. Project Manager

-Publisher: Alessandro Fragnani Why it matters: If you work on multiple projects (and who does not?), Project Manager lets you save projects and switch between them with a single click.
+Publisher: Alessandro Fragnani Why it matters: If you work on multiple projects (and who doesn't?), Project Manager lets you save projects and switch between them with a single click.
 No more File > Open Folder and navigating through directories.
-I have about 12 projects saved, and switching takes under a second.
+I've got about 12 projects saved.
+Switching takes under a second.
+Small quality-of-life improvement that adds up to real time saved over a week.

 17. Path Intellisense